vhinzjohn1/laravelDocker/README.md

 <!-- USAGE EXAMPLES -->
 ## Run App With GNU Make (UNIX Based OS: MacOS, Linux)
+- 1st Step: run - `make run-app-with-setup-db` : build docker and start all docker containers with Laravel setup + database migration and seeder
 - `make run-app-with-setup` : build docker and start all docker containers with Laravel setup
 - `make run-app-with-setup-db` : build docker and start all docker containers with Laravel setup + database migration and seeder
 - `make run-app` : start all docker container